-- 1. Your trampoline SHOULD BE INSPECTED UPON UNPACKING AND SET UP AND THEREAFTER ON A REGULAR BASIS.
-WORN, DAMAGED OR BROKEN PARTS SHOULD BE REPLACED IMMEDIATELY AND BEFORE USE. - 2.
-Call the Skywalker Trampolines Customer Service Department at 1-866-603-5867 to file a warranty claim.
+- 1. Your trampoline should be inspected upon unpacking and set up and thereafter on a regular basis.
+Worn damaged, or broken parts should be replaced immediately and before use. - 2.
+Call our Customer Service Department at 1-866-603-5867 to file a warranty claim.
 Be prepared to provide the following information: name, shipping address, a copy of your original sales receipt, a brief description of the problem and cause, trampoline model number and serial number.
 We may also ask for photos of the damaged/defective parts. - 3.
-After reviewing your information and examining your photos, Skywalker Trampolines will make the determination if this part is covered by this warranty.
+After reviewing your information and examining your photos, our customer service team will make the determination if this part is covered by this warranty.
 If so, a replacement part will be sent to you.